dekkerlab/speckle_RNA_dynamics_paper/LCHiC/README.md

 This installs Python, R, `r-argparse`, and (via pip) `cooler` and `bioframe`.

 This environment is sufficient for the demo pipeline (cis-percent + LOS).
+Typical installation of software and dependencies should take a few minutes.
+Run time for calculating cis_percent, LOS and LOSresiduals should be within a minute per sample set.

 ---